david-wolgemuth/david-wolgemuth.github.io/_posts/2026-01-18-the-repository-pattern-in-a-50-person-startup.md

 ---
 layout: post
-title: "The Repository pattern in a 50-person startup"
+title: "When the Repository Pattern Starts to Help"
 date: 2026-01-18
-tags: [design-patterns, startup, python]
+tags: [design-patterns, python, architecture]
-excerpt: "Most startups don't need a Repository pattern.
-Here's when that changes."
+excerpt: "The Repository pattern solves a specific problem at a specific scale.
+Here's what that problem looks like and when the pattern pays off."
 ---

-## The Messy Reality
+## The Failure Mode

-Last week I spent an hour debugging a test that was failing because it was hitting the production database.
-Not a staging database.
-Production.

-The test file had `from myapp.models import User` at the top, which pulled in Django's ORM, which had been configured with production credentials in a poorly-managed settings file.
-The test passed locally (pointing at local Postgres) and exploded in CI (which, for reasons I still don't fully understand, had production credentials baked in).

-This isn't a story about credential management.
-It's a story about coupling.
+A common failure mode in growing codebases: tests that depend on production infrastructure when they don't need to.

-The test didn't need a database at all.
-It was testing business logic—"does this function correctly calculate a user's subscription tier based on their usage?"
-But because the function signature was `def calculate_tier(user: User)`, and `User` was a Django model, and Django models carry their database connections like luggage, the test couldn't run without a real database.
+Consider a test for business logic—calculating a user's subscription tier based on usage.
+The function signature is `def calculate_tier(user: User)`, where `User` is a Django model.
+Django models carry their database connections implicitly.
+The test can't run without a real database, even though it's only testing arithmetic.

-## What's Actually Happening
+This isn't primarily a credential management problem.
+It's a coupling problem.

+## When This Surfaces

-In a 10-person startup, this doesn't matter.
-You have one database, one environment, one way of doing things.
-The coupling between your business logic and your data layer is a feature, not a bug—it means fewer abstractions to maintain.
+In very small teams, this coupling cost is often acceptable.
+The system boundaries are implicitly understood, there's one database, one environment, one way of doing things.
+Fewer abstractions means less maintenance.

-But somewhere around 50 people, things shift.
-You get:
+As teams grow—often somewhere around 40-60 engineers—the implicit understanding breaks down:

-- Multiple services that need to share data concepts but not database connections
+- Multiple services need to share data concepts but not database connections
-- A growing test suite that takes 20 minutes because every test touches the database
+- Test suites slow down because every test touches the database
-- An engineer who wants to swap Postgres for a different datastore for one use case
+- Someone needs a different datastore for a specific use case
-- A compliance requirement that means certain queries need to be audited
+- Compliance requirements mean certain queries need auditing

-Suddenly, the tight coupling between "what a User is" and "how a User is stored" becomes friction.
+The tight coupling between "what a User is" and "how a User is stored" becomes friction.

 ## The Pattern

-The Repository pattern is just this: separate the "what" from the "where."
+The Repository pattern separates the domain representation from the storage mechanism.

 ```python
 # Before: Business logic coupled to Django ORM